While organizing my food storage shelves the other day, I ran across some onions that I had stashed away last fall and decided to dehydrate them.

 These onions were growing!
 Several of them had sprouted and had green shoots three or more inches long growing out of them!
 In the past my reaction would have been to just throw them away, but instead I did a little research, and I ended up finding FOUR different uses for these same onions.

-Since I didn’t really need any onions at the moment, I decided to dehydrate them in the new food dehydrator I got for Christmas.
+Since I didn’t really need any onions at the moment, I dehydrated them in the new food dehydrator I got for Christmas.

-I gave the trays of my food dehydrator a light misting of cooking spray and placed the onions pieces on the trays.
+Spray the trays of your food dehydrator with a light misting of cooking spray and then place the onions pieces on the trays.
 I found that one very large onion approximately filled up one tray of the dehydrator.

 Place your dehydrator out on your porch or in your garage while you drying these.
 The smell of onion will quickly take over your home.